jackocnr/intl-tel-input/README.md

 **allowDropdown**
 Type: `Boolean` Default: `true`
 Whether or not to allow the dropdown.
 If disabled, there is no dropdown arrow, and the selected flag is not clickable.
-Also we display the selected flag on the right instead because it is just a marker of state.
+Also, we display the selected flag on the right instead because it is just a marker of state.
 [See example](https://intl-tel-input.com/storybook/?path=/story/intltelinput--disable-dropdown).

 **autoInsertDialCode**
 Type: `Boolean` Default: `false`